om-hosting/openmeetings-node-client/README.md

 The API requires a secure token that is shared between clients.
 Most commonly this token is shared between web-service calls.
 That is why executing the WebService calls from a browser is not a good idea as it would be very easy for a 3rd party to read the credentials.

+## Use cases and setting up OpenMeetings

+The plugin assumes you have an OpenMeetings Conference Server running.

+You can find an example use case at https://om-hosting.com/openmeetings-integration-nodejs/

 ## Available APIs

 This is based on the OpenMeetings-7.0.0 Rest API